KrasimirHG/Farm/README.md

 # Farm
-Farm site with online store with and without redux
+Farm site with online store with and without redux. experimental usage of bootstrap,react-bootstrap and material-design.